elaldana/meno-learning-companion/PRD.md

 ### Key Questions to Answer
 1. Do people actually click capture?
+2. **Do proactive suggestions increase capture rates?**
+3. **What types of learning opportunities are most valuable?**
-2. What types of problems get captured?
+4. What types of problems get captured?
-3. Where do people share (Slack vs Teams vs Wiki)?
+5. Where do people share (Slack vs Teams vs Wiki)?
-4. What's preventing more usage?
+6. What's preventing more usage?
-5. Does the Socratic questioning actually deepen understanding?
+7. Does the Socratic questioning actually deepen understanding?
-6. Are the AI-generated key learnings accurate and valuable?
+8. Are the AI-generated key learnings accurate and valuable?

 ## Future Enhancements